Alaska: Religion

 In 1795, the first Russian Orthodox Church was established in Kodiak.
-Intermarriage with Alaskan Natives helped the Russian immigrants integrate into society.
+Intermarriage with Alaska Natives helped the Russian immigrants integrate into society.
 As a result, an increasing number of Russian Orthodox churches gradually became established within Alaska.
 Alaska also has the largest Quaker population (by percentage) of any state.
-In 2009, there were 6,000 Jews in Alaska (for whom observance of halakha may pose special problems).
+In 2009, there were 6,000 Jews in Alaska, for whom observance of halakha may pose special problems.

 Alaskan Hindus often share venues and celebrations with members of other Asian religious communities, including Sikhs and Jains.
 In 2010, Alaskan Hindus established the Sri Ganesha Temple of Alaska, making it the first Hindu Temple in Alaska and the northernmost Hindu Temple in the world.
 There are an estimated 2,000–3,000 Hindus in Alaska.
 The vast majority of Hindus live in Anchorage or Fairbanks.

 Estimates for the number of Muslims in Alaska range from 2,000 to 5,000.
+In 2020, ARDA estimated there were 400 Muslims in the state.
 The Islamic Community Center of Anchorage began efforts in the late 1990s to construct a mosque in Anchorage.
 They broke ground on a building in south Anchorage in 2010 and were nearing completion in late 2014.
-When completed, the mosque will be the first in the state and one of the northernmost mosques in the world.
-There's also a Baháʼí center.
+When completed, the mosque was the first in the state and one of the northernmost mosques in the world.
+There is also a Baháʼí center, and there were 690 adherents in 2020.
+Additionally, there were 469 adherents of Hinduism and Yoga altogether in 2020, and a small number of Buddhists were present.

 Economy

-As of October 2022, Alaska had a total employment of 316,900.
+In October 2022, Alaska had a total employment of 316,900.
 The number of employer establishments was 21,077.

 The 2018 gross state product was $55 billion, 48th in the U.S. Its per capita personal income for 2018 was $73,000, ranking 7th in the nation.
 According to a 2013 study by Phoenix Marketing International, Alaska had the fifth-largest number of millionaires per capita in the United States, with a ratio of 6.75 percent.
 The oil and gas industry dominates the Alaskan economy, with more than 80% of the state's revenues derived from petroleum extraction.
-Alaska's main export product (excluding oil and natural gas) is seafood, primarily salmon, cod, pollock and crab.
+Alaska's main export product, excluding oil and natural gas, is seafood, primarily salmon, cod, pollock and crab.

-Agriculture represents a very small fraction of the Alaskan economy.
+Agriculture represents a minuscule fraction of the Alaskan economy.
 Agricultural production is primarily for consumption within the state and includes nursery stock, dairy products, vegetables, and livestock.
 Manufacturing is limited, with most foodstuffs and general goods imported from elsewhere.

 Employment is primarily in government and industries such as natural resource extraction, shipping, and transportation.
 Military bases are a significant component of the economy in the Fairbanks North Star, Anchorage and Kodiak Island boroughs, as well as Kodiak.
 Federal subsidies are also an important part of the economy, allowing the state to keep taxes low.
 Its industrial outputs are crude petroleum, natural gas, coal, gold, precious metals, zinc and other mining, seafood processing, timber and wood products.
 There is also a growing service and tourism sector.
 Tourists have contributed to the economy by supporting local lodging.